cjcrosley/virtual-futures-project/README.md

 ### Overview

+Using the mutually-understandable visual language of 3-D modeling to design alternate future scenarios and interventions for social, economic, and environmental transformations.

 This paper will break down and explain the logical steps and processes used in building a fractal urban community in grasshopper.

 ![The 10 steps of the Grasshopper script](Community 13 Key Final.png)